 Alexis Ray speaks five languages fluently and planned on becoming a translator, but motherhood sidetracked her plans.
 Instead of the translation business she’s dreamed of for so long, she has become a full-time mom and her life now revolves around her family and kids.

-Christina Pike have been thinking of opening a dance school, having been a dancer most of her life.
+Christina Pike has been thinking of opening a dance school, having been a dancer most of her life.
 But she needed to make ends meet and instead became a financial planner.
 She still dreams of the day where she can run her own dance studio and teach others the joys of dancing.

 When the time finally comes that they can pursue their dream businesses, the question now is: how will they do it?